Popular Destinations

 Step 6: when to give up

 If the duty manager says no after a clear, well-framed pitch, give up.
-Calling other shifts at the same property won't help — the manager who said no will note it in the system.
-Trying again at the same chain in a different city won't help either.
-The policy is hotel-by-hotel and you've gotten the answer at the one you wanted.
+Calling other shifts at the same property will not help.
+The manager who said no will note it in the system.
+Trying again at the same chain in a different city will not help either.
+The policy is hotel-by-hotel and you have gotten the answer at the one you wanted.

-What works at that point: pivot to a verified 18+ property in the same city.
-Search the city on HotelsAllow, pick a hotel whose policy is already 18+, and book that.
-The trip happens; you just stay 4 blocks away from your original target.
+What works at that point: pivot to an 18+ property in the same city.
+Search the city on HotelsAllow, pick a hotel that already takes 18-year-olds, and book that.
+The trip happens.
+You just stay 4 blocks away from your original target.

 What never works